Contents

 The user should develop a systematic procedure for comparing the doses from the two systems, noting the dose that covers the target area, the dose to critical structures, and the maximum hot spot doses.
 Significant differences should be understood and resolved.
 Comparing the dose at a central point provides an objective measure, as well as the difference dose volume histogram and gamma volume histogram.

-Warning, program only tests dosimetry, not field placement:
+This system only tests the dosimetry, not the

 The actual treatment to the patient will depend upon the proper placement of the fields on the patient and that the fields are not changed or different for actual treatment.